oxTrust Admin GUI#

 |SMTP Port||Port number of the SMTP server|

-From the oxTrust Settings page, the administrator can find the oxTrust build date and number, and manage the organization name, logo, and favicon.
-This page also contains the name of the Gluu Server administrator group.
+From the Organization Settings page, the administrator can manage the organization name, logo, and favicon.
+This page also contains the name of the Gluu Server manager group.
 Users added to this group will have administrator access to the Gluu Server.

 The following tabs are included in the